106: Calorie-free oil

 So, Sandcastle mold, we don't know what it's a mold of, so it could be of a gun.

-How do you defend the castle, if not with a sand gun?
+how do you defend the castle if not with a sand gun um

-Oh, look, James has it on his cup.
-It's a nice touch, and yet it doesn't seem to be relevant at all.
+um ursula is ursula is the name of course of the sea witch in the little mermaid is that relevant here anna oh look james yeah has it on his cup It's a nice touch, and yet it doesn't seem to be relevant at all.

 Okay.
 Ah, okay.